-- Critical assessment of the EU-research infrastructures in terms of availability, functionality and adequacy with the R&D&I priorities and industrial needs, e.g. IAEA. - Creation of a financially sound basis for the operation and maintenance of these infrastructures. - Support of trans-national access to these facilities by implementing a cost effective access to the experimental facilities
+- Critical assessment of EU-research infrastructure in terms of availability, functionality, and adequacy with the R&D&I priorities and industrial needs, e.g. IAEA; - · Creation of a financially sound basis for the operation and maintenance of this infrastructure; - Support of trans-national access to these facilities by implementing cost effective access to the experimental facilities.